Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

 Authors can choose from the following policies for their assets:
 - `Free to change`
-  - The author allows for any and all changes to their asset without any more consent needed from them.
+  - The author allows for any and all changes to their asset without further consent needed from them.
 - `Fixes and New uses, otherwise ask`
   - The author allows anyone to make fixes to the current behaviour of the asset.
   - The author allows anyone to make this asset compatible with new features by modifying it or creating new variants.